docker/docs/docker-hub/access-tokens.md

 1. Sign in to [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}.

-2. Select your username in the top-right corner and from the dropdown menu select **Account Settings**.
+2. Select your username in the top-right corner and from the drop-down menu select **Account Settings**.

 3. Select the **Security** tab and then **New Access Token**.